Southern Section: Goodwill Park, Falmouth Town Forest, and Long Pond (4.55 miles)

 Northern Section: Anna Gordon Moraine Trail and Wildlife Corridor (2.9 miles)

-The northern section of the Falmouth Moraine Trail runs for 2.9 miles from Thomas Landers Road north to Route 151.
+The northern section of the Falmouth Moraine Trail, known as the Northern Moraine Conservation Area, runs for 2.9 miles from Thomas Landers Road north to Route 151.
 It includes two parts: the Anna Gordon Moraine Trail and a Wildlife Corridor along Route 28.
 This section most closely follows the path of the glacial moraine and offers some steep inclines that will challenge hikers of all levels.

 If you’re continuing north from Kettle Holes Conservation Area, you’ll have to dip into the Falmouth Technology Park for a brief snap back to the modern world.
 If you are looking to start the northern section from here, this is a great place to park.